-Each item referred to a Reference Committee will be placed on a consent agenda grouped by the recommended action and is reported to the Council as follows:
+Each item referred to a Reference Committee is reported to the Council as follows:

-- 1. identify the resolution by number and title - 2. state concisely the committee's recommendation - 3. comment, as appropriate, on the testimony presented at the hearing - 4. incorporate evidence supporting the recommendation of the committee
+- 1. identify the resolution by number and title - 2. state concisely the committee's recommendation - 3. motions to refer or postpone should be listed at the beginning of the report, after the consent calendar - 4. comment, as appropriate, on the testimony presented at the hearing - 5. incorporate evidence supporting the recommendation of the committee

 Each Reference Committee will make recommendations on each resolution assigned to it in a written report.
-The speaker will open for discussion each resolution or matter which is the immediate subject of the Reference Committee report.
+The speaker will open for discussion each resolution or matter which is the immediate subject of the reference committee report.
 The effect is to permit full consideration of the business at hand, unrestricted to any specific motion for its disposal.
 Any appropriate motion for amendment or disposition may be made from the floor.
-In the absence of such a motion, the speaker will state the question and provide the recommendation of the Reference Committee.
+In the absence of such a motion, the speaker will state the question and provide the recommendation of the reference committee.
 If the recommendation is referral or amended language, the primary motion on the table is the recommendation of the Reference Committee.